-Decks, sheds, garages, carports, oversized tents, new gas installation, new gas appliances, finishing a basement, new chimney, generators, new gas logs/stove, demolition of a structure, enclosing a porch or deck, remodeling a structure.
-A zoning permit is always needed for prebuilt moveable sheds, also garages, carports and farm buildings to ensure setback regulations are being met.
+Decks, sheds, garages, carports, oversized tents, new gas installation, new gas appliances, finishing a basement, new chimney, generators, new gas logs/stove, demolition of a structure, enclosing a porch or deck, and/or remodeling a structure require a building and zoning permit.

 How do I make a complaint on a contractor with the Virginia DPOR?